nsxiv/nsxiv/CONTRIBUTING.md

   * Always prefer squashing when merging.
 In the case a PR makes more than one significant change, use the "don't squash" tag and rebase instead.
-  * When merging, make sure the commit message is cleaned up properly so that it reflects the intention of the PR.
+  * When merging, make sure the commit message is cleaned up properly so that it reflects the current intention of the PR.

 For mundane development related talks which don't warrent their own issue, use the [general-dev](https://github.com/nsxiv/nsxiv/discussions/119) discussion